kidsbits/kd3022/docs/3. Kidspico/Binsite_kidspico.md

    ② Determine whether the read value equals 0.

    - If it is 0, i.e., the sensor detects obstacles, the buzzer will emit sound.
-At this time, the duty cycle of servo is 1400, and the servo rotates to open the lid.
+At this time, the servo rotates to open the lid.
-   - If it is not 0, i.e., there is no obstacle, the buzzer will not alarm and its duty cycle will be 4800, so then the servo rotates to close the lid.
+   - If it is not 0, i.e., there is no obstacle, the buzzer will not alarm and the servo rotates to close the lid.

 ![5bottom](media/5bottom.png)